julian-klode/lingolang/docs/abstract-interpreter.md

 In the `github.com/julian-klode/lingolang` reference implementation, the permissions and operations are provided in thea package called `capabilities` for historic reasons.
 A better name might have been `interpreter`.

 ## The store
 The store is an essential part of the interpreter.
-It maps variable names $\in V$ to:
+It maps variable names $\in V$ to: \label{sec:store}

 1. An effective permission
 2. A maximum permission